CunninghamLab/TMSAnalysisToolBox/README.md

 2) Click 'Download Zip'
 3) Extract the downloaded zip file anywhere on your computer
 4) Go to the extracted folder location
-5) Double-Click 'Windows_Compatible.exe' --> you will be prompted to download MATLAB Runtime installer via the web
+5) Double-Click 'TMSAnalysisToolBox_Windows.exe' --> you will be prompted to download MATLAB Runtime installer via the web
 6) Save a shortcut to your desktop
 7) Double-Click on icon created on Desktop